 Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days

-Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution
+Payments of certain automatic enrollment contributions that you request to withdraw within 90 days of your first contribution

-Payments for certain distributions relating to certain federally declared disasters.
+Payments excepted from the additional income tax by federal legislation relating to certain emergencies and disasters.

 If I do a rollover to a Roth IRA, will the 10% additional income tax apply to early distributions from the IRA?